 Name Designation

-Subash Agarwal Chairman cum Director
+Subash Agarwal Chairman cum Director(Suspended during CIRP)

-Rajesh Agarwal Managing Director
+Rajesh Agarwal Managing Director(Suspended during CIRP)

 Sunil Agarwal Chief Executive Officer

 Anil Agarwal Chief Operating Officer

 S.K.
 Pattanaik Chief Financial Officer

 The Company Secretary has not been considered as related party as he is not having the authority and responsibility for planning, directing and controlling the executive decision making activities of the entity, directly or indirectly.
 This is in line with Ind AS 24, "Related party transactions".